The convention will be held at the Hyatt Regency in New Orleans located at 601 Loyola Ave, New Orleans, LA 70113 (map)

 What does my registration fee include?

 Your registration fee includes access to all SPSP sponsored sessions, lectures, symposia, poster and oral presentations, the exhibit hall and the convention program book.
-Registration also includes continental breakfast and AM and PM coffee breaks on Friday and Saturday, and your choice of either 2 boxed lunch tickets, 2 drink tickets, or one of each.
+Registration also includes morning and afternoon coffee breaks on Friday and Saturday, and your choice of either 2 boxed lunch tickets, 2 food & drink vouchers, or one of each.
 A fee of $15 per boxed lunch will be added to registration for non-student members and nonmembers.

 How can I become a member and receive discounted registration fees and other member benefits?